ankrutik/notes/aws/solutions_arch_cert/notes.md

 - used for protection against more advanced attacks
 - Access to 24/7 DDOS response team
 - if DDOS occurs, all fees are waived

+If your organization has multiple AWS accounts, then you can subscribe multiple AWS Accounts to AWS Shield Advanced by individually enabling it on each account using the AWS Management Console or API.
+You will pay the monthly fee once as long as the AWS accounts are all under a single consolidated billing, and you own all the AWS accounts and resources in those accounts.

 ## Guard Duty